 If you’re new to marketing, you might look at a successful indie and think that everything they publish will quickly become well-known and constantly go viral.

-We have to repeatedly remake our game’s page until the game reaches the end of its life.
+We have to repeatedly remake your game landing page until the game reaches the end of its life.
 It’s normal.
-All great developers do it.
+All great indiedevs do it.

 What do I need to know before I start?

-Remember that other games developers are not your target market.
+Remember that other games studios are not your target market.
 Whatever game you are making, there are people (99%) who are passionate about that type of game.
 If you find that audience and market directly to them, you will be much more successful than if you advertise to everyone else.
-The mistake that many developers make is that they assume that other game developers are their target market.
-Sure, many developers play games.
+The mistake that many devs make is that they assume that other studios are their target market.
+Sure, many play games.
 You may get envolved in cross-promotions but this will not happen casually you will have to look specifically and talk directly with other devs about this point.

 10. Networking with platform holders and other developers